 The CSC has been operating in accordance with a Charter that was developed by the Cross Community Working Group IANA Transition (CWG) and was part of the IANA Transition Proposal that was subsequently approved by the US Department of Commerce.
 The Charter includes a provision for a review of the Charter to be conducted one year after the first meeting of the CSC.
 The review is to be conducted by representatives of the Registries Stakeholder Group (RySG) and the Country Code Names Supporting Organisation (ccNSO).
 The purpose of the review is to consider whether the Charter is adequate and provides a sound basis for the CSC to perform its responsibilities as envisioned in the development of the IANA Transition Proposal.

 The Terms of Reference for the Review were adopted by the ccNSO and the RySG in July 2017, and the Review Team (RT) was established accordingly.
-The RT conducted a number of consultations to inform their work, which included discussions with the CSC, the outgoing President of Public Technical Identifiers (PTI), the independent members of the PTI Board and the direct customers of the IANA Naming Functions.
-These consultations revealed that the narrow scope of the CSC as contained in the Charter and reflected in Section 17 of the ICANN Bylaws has provided the CSC with considerable clarity about its role and responsibilities, which in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
+The RT conducted a number of consultations to inform their work, which included discussions with the CSC, the outgoing President of Public Technical Identifiers (PTI), the independent members of the PTI Board and the direct customers of the IANA Naming Functions and a public consultation from 11 April 2018 until 1 June 2018, during which 6 comments were received and taking into account the comments received there is no need to substantively change the Interim Report.

+The consultations revealed and confirmed that the narrow scope of the CSC as contained in the Charter and reflected in Section 17 of the ICANN Bylaws has provided the CSC with considerable clarity about its role and responsibilities, which in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
 The membership selection process and criteria provides an element of rigour to the selection process.
 It led to a well-qualified and knowledgeable inaugural CSC and should be maintained.

 A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in carrying out its work, such as a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism to make minor changes to agreed service levels, and a process to address changing circumstances of CSC members.